kuzzleio/documentation-old/src/sdk-reference/memory-storage/incrbyfloat.md

 ## Callback Response

-Returns a floating point number that contains the updated key value
+Returns a floating point number that contains the updated key value.